-Please contact the purchasing department in the Office of Finance and Administration for all purchasing request including paper, stationery, ink cartridges, and all other office supplies.
+Basic office supplies are available in the Scribner University Store and can be charged to departmental accounts.
+Larger requests should go through the purchasing department in the Office of Finance and Administration.
 Costs of supplies are charged against budgets for a given faculty member's discipline.